bplowry/bplowry.github.io/content/blog/webauthn/part-3-web-authentication-api/index.md

 If you're wondering about those `options` parameters,
 <a href="https://webauthn.guide/">webauthn.guide by Duo</a> does a much better job explaining them than I would.

+In the next post, we'll look at how the user experience changes, and how you might start enabling this for your users.